-A staple in the store for some time now, the interactive terminal allow shoppers to browse books they’re unable to find on their first walkthrough of the store and order any items that are out of stock for home delivery, all without ever hassling a store associate for help.
+A staple in the store for some time now, the interactive terminal allows shoppers to browse books they’re unable to find on their first walkthrough of the store.
+If none are available, shoppers can order any items that are out of stock for home delivery, all without ever hassling a store associate for help.

 It’s a move that perfectly bridges the online world with the physical one, and helps generate sales regardless of what’s in stock at any given location.

 Kids’ Stuff Can Be Found Everywhere at Indigo